OpenRLHF/OpenRLHF-Docs/docs/source/index.rst

 Welcome to OpenRLHF's documentation!
 ===================================

-`OpenRLHF <https://github.com/OpenRLHF/OpenRLHF>`_ is the first easy-to-use, high-performance RLHF framework built on Ray, vLLM, DeepSpeed and HuggingFace Transformers, designed to make RLHF training simple and accessible:
+`OpenRLHF <https://github.com/OpenRLHF/OpenRLHF>`_ is the first easy-to-use, high-performance RLHF framework built on Ray, vLLM, ZeRO-3 and HuggingFace Transformers, designed to make RLHF training simple and accessible:

 - **Distributed Architecture with Ray**
   OpenRLHF leverages `Ray <https://github.com/ray-project/ray>`_ for efficient distributed scheduling.
 It separates the Actor, Reward, Reference, and Critic models across different GPUs, enabling scalable training for models up to 70B parameters.